-Britain is a nation of gardeners, our long history of collecting, breeding and growing plants gives us a hugely diverse garden flora.
+Britain is a nation of gardeners.
+Our long history of collecting, breeding and growing plants gives us a really rich garden flora.

 Why conserve garden plants?